Alvin S. Okeson Library - Policies

 Distance Ed Room

 This room is available for students who need a space to participate in UA distance courses.
 Recurring reservations are highly recommended to ensure that it will be available each time you need it.
-Please be aware that the library closes at 8:00pm.
+Please keep the library's hours in mind when making a reservation.

 The library maintains a room for use by students who are registered with MSC Disability Support Services.
 Patrons who are registered with DSS may reserve the room with no time limit.
 Reservations are made at the circulation desk.